-I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s.
+I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s.
 If it's got a good guitar riff and attitude, I'm in.

 Zip City, 2017 (Unofficial Release)

-MTV's most popular original programs at the time was MTV Unplugged, where some of the biggest names in music performed live sets of their hits in an intimate, stripped-down acoustic setting.
+MTV's most popular original program at the time was MTV Unplugged, where the biggest names in music performed live sets of their hits in an intimate, stripped-down acoustic setting.
 It was inevitable that the two sides would eventually meet.

 The show premiered on MTV just over a month later, in mid-September (some sources say it first aired on Sept.
 18th, others the 20th) and it showcased the Bad Boys of Boston at the absolute top of their game, running through a set of classics in front of a small but appreciative studio audience.

 Fortunately for fans, there are a number of... ahem... let's just call them "unofficial" CDs (cough cough ** bootlegs ** cough cough) of the performance available for diehard collectors who know where to look.

 Steven Tyler is in fine voice throughout, and the rest of the band sound like they're having fun playing in this laid-back, non-amplified format.
-In a tip of the hat to the Doors' legendary Ed Sullivan Show performance in the same theater, a cover of "Love Me Two Times" (which was also part of the regular Pump tour set list at the time) is an early highlight.
+In a tip of the hat to the Doors' legendary 1967 Ed Sullivan Show performance in the same theater, a cover of "Love Me Two Times" (which was also part of the regular Pump tour set list at the time) is an early highlight.

-By the time they hit "Dream On," Aerosmith are totally in the groove and the audience is having a blast.
+By the time they hit "Dream On," Aerosmith is totally in the groove and the audience is having a blast.
 "Milk Cow Blues," "Toys in the Attic," and "Walkin' The Dog" follow, but the peak of the set is their rendition of the Yardbirds' "Train Kept A Rollin'," which has been a live-set staple since Aerosmith's formation.
-They actually run through "Train" twice, once at normal speed and once in a "slow version" (I believe the "slow" one made it into the final MTV airing) before closing with the down n' dirty "Last Child."
+They actually run through "Train" twice, once at normal speed and once in a "slow version" (I believe the "slow" one made it into the final MTV airing) before closing with the down 'n' dirty, "Last Child."

-If I were in the studio audience during the taping this wouldn't be a distraction, of course, but on a CD it interrupts the flow of the set. (though I have to say, I felt kinda sorry for the audience member who yells out in vain for the band to play "Kings & Queens" over and over again...)
-On an official CD release, interludes like those would likely have been edited out to tighten things up, but on a bootleg, such quirks are part of the deal.
+If I were in the studio audience during the taping this wouldn't be a distraction, of course, but on a CD it interrupts the flow of the set.
+(I did feel kinda sorry for the audience member who yells out in vain for the band to play "Kings & Queens" over and over again...)
+On an official CD release, interludes like those would have been edited out to tighten things up, but on a bootleg, such quirks are part of the deal.